nizamibilal/pca_python/README.md

 Principle component analysis using python and numpy.
-I wrote these codes in order to gain the first hand experiance of step by step working of PCA calculation.
+Although there are methods such as PCA() class from the matplotlib.mlab to do PCA.
+This code is meant to provide the first hand experiance of step by step working of PCA calculation.

+USAGE:
+	python places_pca.py -m <log/unit> -c <column number> -e <no of eigenvalues>

+For help:

+	python places_pca.py

+This program perform PCA on Places Rated Almanac data.
+The Places Rated Almanac data (Boyer and Savageau) which rates 329 communities according to nine criteria:

+Climate and Terrain
+Housing
+Health Care & Environment
+Crime
+Transportation
+Education
+The Arts
+Recreation
+Economics

+additionally coloumns are

+CaseNum
+Long
+Lat
+Pop
+StNum